kbase/file_cache_server/README.md

 * `/caching_service/api` holds all the routes for each api version
 * `/caching_service/hash.py` is a utility wrapping pynacl (which uses libsodium) to do blake2b hashing
 * `/caching_service/authorization/` contains utilites for authorization using KBase's auth service

+This app uses Flask blueprints to create separate routes for each API version.

 _Dependencies:_